Judge God’s People by God’s Standards

 We make a classic mistake in church life when we judge the qualities of the Christian based on the world’s standards.
 A person’s eloquence, coolness or success in the business world means nothing to God on their own.
 Without a rock solid relationship with Jesus, even the most well-intentioned expert in organization management can do nothing for God.
+The most successful CEO will be an utter failure running a church without a heart for Jesus.
 It is being with God that is the sole defining quality of great workers for the Lord.
+God doesn’t call the qualified, He qualifies the called.
 Looking first for anything else is setting up the church for disaster.

-Say, for example, there is an opening on the elder board of a church.
-According to most church manuals, standard operating procedure is to form a search committee and have the members set out to judge who in the congregation would be best suited for the role.
-If the job requires organization, they often look to a leader in the professional world.
-If it requires handling money, they look at the successful businessman.
-The reasoning is that they are used to handling people, leading people and raising money so they can transfer their skills into the churches version.
+Say there is an opening on the elder board of a church.
+According to most church manuals, the standard operating procedure is to form a search committee.
+Then the committee looks at the church members to judge who in the congregation would be best suited for the role.
+If the job requires organization, they look to a winning coach or a leader in the professional world.
+If it requires handling money, they look at the successful businessman or banker.
+The reasoning is that they are used to handling people, leading people and raising money so they can transfer their skills into the church version.
 It makes sense according to man’s logic but is a terrible error in God’s eyes.
 God simply does not judge a man by what the world’s standards.
 God’s standards and choices for leadership are very different than man’s.
 The man who has all the skills but doesn’t have God completely unqualified.
 The man who is completely overwhelmed by the position but on fire for the Lord is God’s first choice.

 Consider Saul of Tarsus when he was chosen by God.
 Can you imagine if there was a search committee of the church at Antioch that was charged with picking the next evangelist for their church?
 We know what Paul the Apostle did when he was chosen by God to be His anointed vessel of the Gospel.
 But we forget what how horribly unqualified he was when he went by his Hebrew name of Saul.
 Saul interview before the official Antioch evangelist search committee would go something like this: